Yaskawa-Global/motoros2/README.md

 As such, there are currently a number of known issues and limitations users should be aware of and should take into account.

 This section documents these and provides work-arounds where possible.

+### Functional Safety Unit interaction

+**Description**: the Functional Safety Unit (FSU) can be configured to limit the motion of the robot to avoid injury of surrounding personnel.
+This can include reducing the speed of the arm, restricting the space where the robot may operate, or stopping all motion while external sensors are triggered.

+In `v0.1.1` or lower of MotoROS2, any limitation imposed by the FSU will result in an undefined and incomplete trajectory.
+There is no explicit indicator back to the client PC for notifying that there is any deviation.
+The client must monitor the feedback `/joint_states` topic to determine if the robot is executing the trajectory as planned.

+In `v0.1.2`, this behavior has been improved.
+If an FSU limitation is imposed, the robot will execute the complete trajectory as planned.
+However, the client motion planner should be made aware of the possibility that execution may be delayed.
+Otherwise it is possible for the motion planner to prematurely abort the trajectory due to a perceived timeout.

+Please note that `v0.1.2` still does not provide any explicit indicator to the client PC when the FSU limits robot motion.

 ### Only FastDDS is supported